passbolt/passbolt_help/_pages/api/authentication.md

   </tr>
   <tr>
    <td>X-GPGAuth-User-Auth-Token</td>
-   <td>An encrypted token sent from the server for the client to decrypt and hence confirm it’s identity.
+   <td>An encrypted token sent from the server for the client to decrypt in order to confirm it identity.
    </td>
   </tr>
   <tr>